dbt-labs/docs.getdbt.com/website/docs/faqs/Project/consolidate-projects.md

 ---

-There is no universal solution when consolidating projects.
-The needs of individual organizations can vary greatly, but there are a few considerations worth mentioning when determining the scope of such a task.
+Consolidating projects can be an enormous task, and there is no universal solution, but there are a few options to consider when determining the scope of the work that needs to be done.
+This article outlines some common approaches to project consolidation in dbt Cloud.

 If you have multiple projects that contain production-worthy code, there are rarely straightforward solutions to merging them.
 Let's suppose you have `Main Project` and `Smaller Subset Project`.